dkantereivin/dkantereivin.github.io/_pages/about.md

   - /about.html
 ---

-- This is a personal academic website for showcasing my research and academic work.
+Hi there!
+I'm David Kanter Eivin, a final year medical student at McMaster University's Niagara Regional Campus.
+This is a personal academic website for showcasing my research and academic work.

-- If you're stumbling upon this page, you might be looking for my research papers, projects, or other academic contributions.
-- Unfortunately, this page is still under construction, but some of my research papers and posters (blog posts) are available in their respective sections.
+My research interests include:
+- **Artificial Intelligence in Medicine**: Exploring the use of LLMs for systematic reviews, as well as the integration of AI into medical curricula through formal teaching and student-led initiatives.
+- **Health Systems Research**: Utilizing geospatial analysis and large-scale datasets to investigate physician distribution and access to care across Canada.
+- **Emergency Department Flow**: Understanding factors affecting throughput of patients through the ED, including disposition prediction, and integration of technology to streamline care.
+- **Epigenetic Aging**: Investigating the use of epigenetic biomarkers for outcome prediction in ICU patients and in sepsis.

+I also have broad clinical interests in particular with emergency medicine, critical care, and pre-hospital/transport medicine.

+While I'm sure that all sounds *riveting*, in my free time I'm a huge outdoors person.
+I enjoy hiking, camping, skiing, sailing.
+I'm a nerd for strategy games, and I'm always up for a board game night with friends: Puerto Rico, Taboo, Ticket to Ride (and various card games) are favorites.
+When I can I also indulge in video games -- my favorites are *The Long Dark*, *Civilization*, *Anno 1800*, and *Cities: Skylines*.
+When I’m not at a screen or a table (or in the hospital), I'm trying to travel wherever I can, chefing up a fancy brunch, or spending time with friends and family.

-In the meantime, you can view a PDF of my CV [here](/files/cv/em.pdf).
+Many of the details of this site are still a work in progress, but you can view some of my research papers, projects, and other academic contributions.
+Alternatively, for a more complete overview of my previous works, you can view my CV [here](/files/cv/em.pdf).

 Please feel free to contact me if you have any questions or if you're interested in collaborating on research projects.